astropy/astropy-APEs/APE_finance.rst

 In scope for this APE are:

 * Principles of spending project funds: what to pay for, and who to pay, and how much to pay.
-* Describing how Astropy’s funds get administered.
+* Describing how Astropy's funds get administered.
 * Describing how expenditure decisions are proposed and made.